Alex21c/m6node-file-sharing-application/README.md

 [FrontEnd File Sharing Application](https://github.com/Alex21c/frontend-m6node-file-sharing-application)

 ## Overview:
-In this project i have developed the a robust and scalable file sharing application.
+In this project i have developed a robust and scalable file sharing application.

 ## Objectives:
 + Understand the architecture and design principles of a file sharing application.